tmkk/XLDFdkAacOutput/README.md

 Some modifications are added to the original source code.

-FDK:
-  - Added inline assembly optimization for multiply-and-shift routine (ppc) see fdk-aac.diff for details.

 L-SMASH:
-  - 'free' atom is inserted into 'meta' atom for padding see l-smash.diff for details.
+  - 'free' atom is inserted into 'meta' atom for padding

+  see l-smash.diff for details.